 The Ministry of Power, Govt. of India is promoting Research and Development for the Indian power sector through Central Power Research Institute (CPRI), which promotes applied research leading to technology development in the power sector.
+The Ministry supports R&D in CPRI through the "R&D schemes of Ministry of Power being implemented through CPRI".

 The scheme basically aims to provide funds for carrying out need based research in power sector including solving of operational problems encountered by Indian power system.
-For these R&D proposal the project shall be pertinent to the electric power sector.
+Project should be pertinent to the electric power sector.

-The proposal for the projects may be devised with the involvement of industries /manufacturers/startups or ultimate beneficiary.
+The projects may be devised with the involvement of industries /manufacturers/startups or ultimate beneficiary.
 Organizations proposing the project should ensure that the key investigators indicated in the project proposal are available for the entire duration of the project.
 Project proposals are to be formulated after a thorough survey of literature in order to ensure that similar work is not undertaken elsewhere.
 Project should have substantial research content and element of innovation.
 The outcome of the project should be readily useful for the Power Sector.